aleMessoMale/certified-kubernetes-administrator-course/docs/08-Storage/03-Storage-in-Docker.md

 	local               data_volume
 	local               data_volume2
   ```
+Quel che succede in questi casi, è che nella folder indicata dopo i : (folder nel container), montiamo il volume,
+questo ci permetterà di scrivere dei dati sul volume docker e di ritrovarli al riavvio del container.
+- come vedremo, possiamo anche montare un volume già esistente al container.
+Questo primo caso è un caso in cui
+fondamentalmente, partiamo da un volume vuoto e vogliamo ritrovare quel che ci scriviamo sopra

 - You should be able to see all these volumes if you list the contents of the `/var/lib/docker` volumes directory.
 This is called **Volume mounting**.
 - What if we had our data already at another location?
-- Let's say we have some external storage on the Docker host at `/data` path and we would like to store database data on that volume and not in the default `/var/lib/docker` volumes directory.
+- Let's say we have some external storage on the Docker host at `/data` path and we would like to store database data
+on that volume and not in the default `/var/lib/docker` volumes directory.
 In that case, we would run a container using the command `docker run -v`.
 But in this case, we will provide the complete path to the directory we would like to mount.
 That is `/data/mysql` and so it will create a container and mount the directory to the container.
 This is called **Bind mounting**.
-- So there are two types of mounts, volume mount and bind mount.
+- So there are two types of mounts:
-  * Volume mount, mounts of volume from the volumes directory and bind mount, mounts indirectly from any location on the Docker host.
+  - **volume mount**: Volume mount, mounts of volume from the volumes directory (che nel pc, ossia docker host, che ha installato
+  Docker è /var/lib/docker)
+  - **bind mount**: mounts indirectly from any location on the Docker host
-- Instead of `-v` option, we can preferred `--mount` option.
+- Instead of `-v` option, we can prefer `--mount` option, che è il nuovo modo

   ```
   $ mkdir -p /data/mysql